Qizot/lsc-benchless/vendors/aws/README.md

 To test out the lambdas the `1-deploy-local-lambda.sh` scripts will print out the lambda's url on completion.
 All you need is to perform an HTTP request against it.

-The `simulate cpu load` function requires to pass a `numberOfIterations` query parameter to the HTTP url.
+The `simulate cpu load` function requires to pass a `matrixSize` query parameter to the HTTP url.

 ## Dev environment
 Before deploying to the cloud we can freely test given lambdas by deploying them to local environment provided